The newborn phase is the make it or break it phase of breastfeeding.

 Don’t be like me, take all the tips and advice you can get!

-I have compiled a list of must-know breastfeeding tips that ensure breastfeeding success in the newborn phase.
+I have compiled a list of 14 must-know breastfeeding tips for the first 14 days that can help ensure that your newborn successfully breastfeeds.

-These are things I wish I knew about before I gave birth to my baby as I either learned about them well into my breastfeeding journey or along the way.
+These are the 14 tips I wish I knew about before I gave birth to my baby as I either learned about them well into my breastfeeding journey or along the way.

 BEWARE this post is long as I wanted to make sure that I included ALL the information you need to know about breastfeeding your newborn baby.